microtrain/bootcamp/10-MySQL/06-Authentication.md

 Now that we can create a session we will need to provide a means of user authentication.
 We will do this by adding a hash to our users table and creating a user authentication page.

-Open a MySQL cli and log into the database.
+Open a MySQL CLI and log into the database.
 ```sh
 mysql -u root -p
 ```